igorkll/linux-embedded-patchs/README.md

 * disable_cad.patch - blocks restarting by pressing ctrl+alt+del
 * disable_printk.patch - will make the kernel shut up

+## apply patch
+patches are applied to the kernel source code before it is build run this command for the necessary patches from the kernel source folder: patch -p1 < kernel_patch.patch

 ## disabling switching VT at the x11 level
 path: /etc/X11/xorg.conf.d/10-novtswitch.conf
 content: